How to Strengthen Your Ransomware Prevention Plan

 Prevention with Zero-Trust Is Key

-Zero-Trust strategies help protect against data breach of large scale both in a company's and customers' information, insecure email sharing, and misconfigured or exposed cloud services that expose intellectual property and misconfigured email sharing.
+Zero-trust strategies help protect against data breach of large scale both in a company's and customers' information, insecure email sharing, and misconfigured or exposed cloud services that expose intellectual property and misconfigured email sharing.
 This trend will only grow as cloud computing and integrations become more common, particularly since more data is stored on the cloud than on consumer devices or private servers.

 Implementing a Zero Trust strategy to your email security program will increase anti-phishing capabilities.
 A zero-trust policy in email security can help protect internal and external networks.
 It also improves compliance and deliverability.